evjohnston/evjohnston.github.io/index.md

 Hi!
 I'm **Emerson Johnston** *(she/her)*, a master's student in International Cyber Policy and Security at Stanford University and a [Knight Hennessy Scholar](https://knight-hennessy.stanford.edu/people/emerson-johnston).
 I study the relationship between the internet and identity, with a particular focus on the social media use of culturally displaced peoples.

 Currently, my research combines ethnographic methods, network analysis, and archival research to investigate how social media affect self-actualization.
-I'm a regular contributor to the [Stanford International Policy Review](https://fsi.stanford.edu/sipr), where I write about the how digital platforms affect geopolitics and modern warfare.
+I'm also a regular contributor to the [Stanford International Policy Review](https://fsi.stanford.edu/sipr), where I write about the how digital platforms affect geopolitics and modern warfare.
 I am always open to collaboration, cold emails, and questions.